boozinka/kb_ansible/README.md

    b.
 Create a "host_vars" directory, and a subdirectory named "cisco5" within it.
 Inside this, "host_vars/cisco5", create a file named "bgp.yml".
 Inside this file, create a variable named "bgp_asn" using a different ASN value.
 Re-run the Playbook.
 You should observe that the host_vars "bgp_asn" has higher priority than the group_vars "bgp_asn" variable.

    c.
 Create the following subdirectories: cisco1, cisco2, cisco6 (inside the host_vars directory).
-The "host_vars/cisco5" subdirectory should already exist.
-Note, the directory names must exactly match the Ansible "inventory_hostname".
+The "host_vars/cisco5" subdirectory should already exist. ***Note***, the directory names must exactly match the Ansible "inventory_hostname".
 In each of these ciscoX directories create a file named "ip_addresses.yml".
 Inside this file create a "loopback0" variable and assign this variable a unique IPv4 address (for example, 1.1.1.1 for cisco1).

    Inside the same ciscoX directory, create a second file named "bgp.yml".
 In this file create a variable "bgp_router_id" and assign it a value of the "loopback0" variable you just created (remember your  "{{ loopback0 }}" notation).
 The "cisco5" bgp.yml file should contain both the "bgp_asn" and the "bgp_router_id".